yuliyabahushevich/qa-engineer-home-assignment/docs/execution_results.md

 Business Impact:
 Users cannot filter matches using the full supported odds range defined by the product requirements, which limits the functionality of the filter.

-ID#5 - Available balance is not shown in bet slip
-Severity: Medium
-ID#6 - No validation feedback for invalid odds filter range
-Severity: Medium
-ID#7 - No selection is displayed in success message after placing a bet
-Severity: Low

-ID#8 - Potential payout in success receipt does not match the calculated payout
+BG5 - Potential payout in success receipt does not match the calculated payout
 Severity: High
 Steps to reproduce:
 1. Open the application using a valid user ID.